top of page

 Workshops to Define the Possibilities

-We discussed different testing approaches to find the best ratio of moderated & unmoderated user tests for each phase of product development.
-The pros and cons of each option also highlighted pitfalls of bad user testing.
+We discussed various testing methods to determine the optimal ratio of moderated to unmoderated user tests for each stage of product development.

 usertesting.png